The Importance of Holiday Marketing

-And that’s not just because 35% of people start their holiday shopping before October ends:
+Surprisingly, 35% of consumers start their holiday shopping before October ends:

-Planning your holiday marketing campaigns in advance gives you enough time to put together your course of action—including creating your marketing materials, setting-up automations, and checking everything works properly.
+Planning your holiday marketing campaigns in advance gives you enough time to put together your course of action—including creating your marketing materials, setting-up automation, and checking everything works properly.

-It also gives you enough time to plan around any issues that might crop-up during your planning.
-Delays with creating assets, and getting sign-off on budgets, can take more time than you originally planned.
+It also gives you enough time to look over any issues that might crop up during your planning.
+Any delay in creating assets, getting sign-off on budgets, can take more time than you originally planned.

-So, the real question is: how far in advance should you plan your holiday marketing campaigns?
+So, the real question is: how far in advance should you plan your holiday marketing strategies?